RusKursusGruppen/robo-flach/README.md

 password = <password>
 thread_id = <Thread_id>
 ```
-The other credential file is for the google sheet, follow the [setup guide][gg]
+The other credential file is for the google sheet, follow the
-to obtain the file.
+[setup guide][google guide] to obtain the file.

 ## Dependencies
-The two main dependencies are [FBchat](fbChat) which is the library used for
+The two main dependencies are [FBchat][fbChat] which is the library used for
 interaction with messenger, and [Gspread](https://gspread.readthedocs.io) that
 interacts with Google Sheets.